aws-samples/aws-govcloud-graphql/README.md

 # Implementation of GraphQL based architectures in AWS GovCloud(US) to support missions

+Please see the associated AWS [blog](https://aws.amazon.com/blogs/publicsector/implement-serverless-graphql-architecture-aws-govcloud-us-optimize-api/) for details.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.